 To prevent unintentional usage of your free credits:

 Verify the size of your virtual warehouses before you start/resume them.
 The larger the warehouse, the more credits it consumes while running.
 In many situations, Small or Medium size warehouses are sufficient for evaluating Snowflake’s loading and querying capabilities.

 Ensure your virtual warehouses are set to auto-suspend when they are not in use, and, if appropriate, set auto-suspend to a short time period (e.g. 5 minutes or less).

 Adding a Credit Card to a Trial Account¶

 If you are an administrator for a trial account, you can add a credit card to the account, at any time, through the web interface.

-Log into the interface and ensure the ACCOUNTADMIN role is in use.
+Log into the new or classic web interface and make the ACCOUNTADMIN role active in the session.